MichaelCurrin/py-project-template/docs/template-notes/README.md

 ### Dotenv file

-If you create a `.env`, it can be useful to set your current project and the virtualenvironment both in the value.
+Recommended settings for `.env` file for version control (if you use settings that are local specific or sensitive, don't add it to version control).

 ```sh
 PYTHONPATH=pyproject:venv
 ```

-This used to be needed for VS Code to work properly and for Pylint (with `source .env` first), but in both cases this was not necessary and has been removed from this template.
-If you want, you can add it back as above.
+This setting helps Pylint pick up imports currently within your test files.
+This is used in the test runner in VS Code for Pylint and also for Pylint in the command-line (if you run `source .env` first).

+This is not needed for this template project anymore so the file has been removed, but you can add it if you run into issues.

 ### Git ignore